giantswarm/rfc/logging-infrastructure/promtail-config-management.md

 ## Limitation

-* Using the same `scrape_config` for all cluster regardless of provider and version.
+* Using the same `scrape_config` for all installations/clusters regardless of provider and version.
 This has the benefit for us to deploy update easily.
-Also this should not be a problem regarding target discovery, learning from Promtheus scrape config we should be able to define a clear interface.
+Also this should not be a problem regarding target discovery, learning from Prometheus scrape config we should be able to define a clear interface.
 * toggle flag do not allow for individual cluster toggling, we can only enable/disable Promtail for all cluster of an installation.
 This can be improved later on.